Skip to Initiative for U.S.-China Dialogue on Global Issues Full Site Menu Skip to main content

 2016

-Georgetown establishes the Initiative for U.S.-China Dialogue on Global Issues, a university platform for engagement among scholars, students and practitioners.
-The initiative aims to advance shared approaches between the United States and China on critical global issues, including climate change, global health, business and trade, peace and security, and economic and social development.
+Georgetown establishes the Initiative for U.S.-China Dialogue on Global Issues, a university platform for engagement among scholars, students and practitioners to advance dialogue and promote solutions to global challenges ranging from climate change to peace and security.

 U.S. and Chinese scholars at a meeting

-Thee U.S.-China Initiative launches its first two research groups on climate change and global health.
-The groups, made up of leading U.S. and Chinese scholars, meet over several semesters in both countries and produce joint research and background reports for a wider public.
-The initiative has since launched groups on business and trade and peace and security.
+The U.S.-China Initiative launches its first two research groups on climate change and global health.
+The groups, made up of leading U.S. and Chinese scholars, meet over several semesters in both countries and produce joint research and background reports for the wider public.
+Subsequent research group topics include e-commerce and mobile technology, managing strategic competition, culture and society, cosmopolitanism, and China and Africa.

 Photo courtesy of Office of the Vice President for Global Engagement at Georgetown University